2020PB/police-brutality/all-locations.md

 A guy records a half-dozen policemen dogpiling a protestor and then one of them shoots the window to stop him from recording.

-tags: rubber-bullets, shoot, tackle, beat, baton
+tags: rubber-bullets, shoot, tackle, beat, baton, protestor

 id: ky-louisville-10